cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 Each report adds data for the week prior.
 For example, on Friday, 2024-04-19, the source added new data representing hospitalizations from the week ending 2024-04-13.
 This results in a reporting lag of 6 days from the end of the reference week.

+As a result of continuous data quality checks and revisions to data for prior reference dates (also known as "backfill"), data may fluctuate or change week-over-week after initial posting.

 ## Source and Licensing